 - when someone dies.
 Our expert probate lawyers help the executors undertake the process of administering the estate and fulfilling the terms of the will.
 Where someone has died without a valid will, we will obtain letters of administration and guide the administrator through what can be a complicated process.
 We also deal with post-death restructuring, drawing up deeds of variations and appointments under discretionary wills, whenever the family's needs or wishes require them.

-Forsters Private Client practice is top ranked in the latest edition of The Chambers HNW Guide.
+Forsters' Private Client practice is top ranked in the 2017 edition of The Chambers HNW Guide.